Mixed Hamiltonian Monte Carlo for Mixed Discrete and Continuous Variables: Numerical experiments

 Topic modeling is widely used in the statistical analysis of documents collections.
 CTM~\cite{Blei2007-tk} is a topic model that extends the popular Latent Dirichlet Allocation (LDA)~\cite{Blei2003-pz} by using a logistic-normal prior to effectively model correlations among different topics.
 Our setup follows~\cite{Blei2007-tk}: assume we have a CTM modeling $D$ documents with $K$ topics and a $V$-word vocabulary.
 The $K$ topics are specified by a $K\times V$ matrix $\beta$.
 The $k$th row $\beta_k$ is a point on the $V-1$ simplex, defining a distribution on the vocabulary.
 Use $w_{d,n}\in\{1,\cdots, V\}$ to denote the $n$th word in the $d$th document, $z_{d,n}\in\{1, \cdots, K\}$ to denote the topic assignment associated with the word $w_{d,n}$, and use $\text{Categ}(p)$ to denote a categorical distribution with distribution $p$.
 Define $f:\mathbb{R}^K\rightarrow\mathbb{R}^K$ to be $f_i(\eta) = e^{\eta_i} / \sum_{j=1}^K e^{\eta_k}$.
 Given the topics $\beta$, a vector $\mu\in\mathbb{R}^K$ and a $K\times K$ covariance matrix $\Sigma$, for the $d$th document with $N_d$ words, CTM first samples $\eta_d\sim N(\mu, \Sigma)$; then for each $n\in\{1, \cdots, N_d\}$, CTM draws topic assignment $z_{d,n} | \eta_d\sim \text{Categ}(f(\eta_d))$, before finally drawing word $w_{d,n} | z_{d,n}, \beta\sim \text{Categ}(\beta_{z_{d,n}})$.

 While CTM has proved to be a better topic model than LDA~\cite{Blei2007-tk}, its use of the non-conjugate logistic-normal prior makes efficient posterior inference of $p(\eta, z |w; \beta, \mu, \Sigma)$ highly challenging.
-In~\cite{Blei2007-tk}, the authors resorted to a variational inference method with highly idealized mean-field approximations.
+In~\cite{Blei2007-tk}, the authors resorted variational inference with highly idealized mean-field approximations.
 There has been efforts on developing more efficient inference methods using a sampling-based approach, e.g. specialized Gibbs samplers~\cite{Mimno2008-mi, Chen2013-ge}.
-In this section, we explore the applications of NwG, DHMC and M-HMC to the posterior inference problem $p(\eta, z |w; \beta, \mu, \Sigma)$ in CTM.
+In this section, we explore the applications of HwG, NwG, DHMC and M-HMC to the posterior inference problem $p(\eta, z |w; \beta, \mu, \Sigma)$ in CTM.

 We use the Associated Press (AP) dataset~\cite{Harman1993-df}\footnote{The dataset can be downloaded at \url{http://www.cs.columbia.edu/~blei/lda-c/ap.tgz}}, which consists of 2246 documents.
 Since we are interested in comparing the performance of different samplers, we train a CTM using \textit{ctm-c}\footnote{\url{https://github.com/blei-lab/ctm-c}}, with the default settings, $K=10$ topics and the given vocabulary of $V=10473$ words.
-To establish a baseline, we use the Gibbs sampler developed in~\cite{Chen2013-ge}, which was empirically demonstrated to be highly effective.
+As a baseline, we use the Gibbs sampler developed in~\cite{Chen2013-ge}, which was empirically demonstrated to be highly effective.
 Note that unlike~\cite{Chen2013-ge}, there's no Dirichlet prior on $\beta$ in our setup; moreover, for $K$ topics, \textit{ctm-c} handles the issue of non-identifiability by using $\eta_d\in\mathbb{R}^{K-1}$ and assuming the first dimension to be 0.
 Nevertheless, it's straightforward to adapt~\cite{Chen2013-ge} to our setup.
+After training with \textit{ctm-c}, we apply the 4 different samplers to 20 randomly picked documents for posterior sampling of $z$ and $\eta$.
+For each sampler, we draw 1000 burn-in and 4000 actual samples in each of 96 independent chains.
+Gibbs and NwG require no tuning.
+For HwG and DHMC, we conduct a parameter grid search.
+For M-HMC, we inspect short trial runs on a separate document, and fix $T, n_\cald$ for all 20 picked documents and set $L=80\times N_d$ for document $d$.
+Empirically, we find it important to use a non-identity mass matrix for the kinetic energy $K^\calc$ in M-HMC, which we implement by using step size $\frac{4\Sigma_{i i}}{\sum_{j=1}^9\Sigma_{j j}}$ for $\eta_{d,i}$.